Assad family: Cult of personality

-Unlike other Arab dictatorships, this feature of the Baath regime and total centralisation of power in the hands of the Assad patriarchs had enabled it to instill apoliticism amongst its citizens; where the ritualisation of state slogans and symbolism had led to de facto compliance.
+Unlike other Arab dictatorships, this feature of the Ba'ath regime and total centralisation of power in the hands of the Assad patriarchs had enabled it to instill apoliticism amongst its citizens; where the ritualisation of state slogans and symbolism had led to de facto compliance.
 As a result, there are far fewer avenues of free political activism for ordinary Syrians as compared to other Arab states.
 Until recently, political activism was shunned by many people; instead preferring the stability offered by the regime.
-The rise of internet and satellite channels and proliferation of civil society groups, independent political activists, etc. during the 2000s increasingly began to challenge state monopoly on information; which have lead to rising political dissidence amongst the younger generations.
-Describing the hardships to raise the political consciousness of Syrian citizens by contrasting their situation with other Arab protestors, Caroline, a Syrian Christian and civic activist imprisoned by regime during the 2011-12 Arab Spring protests, states:"Before the revolution in Egypt, people were allowed to gather, had political parties; people were exposed to political life.
+The rise of internet and satellite channels and proliferation of civil society groups and independent political activists during the 2000s increasingly began to challenge state monopoly on information, which have led to rising political dissidence amongst the younger generations.
+Describing the hardships to raise the political consciousness of Syrian citizens by contrasting their situation with other Arab protestors, Caroline, a Syrian Christian and civic activist imprisoned by regime during the 2011–12 Arab Spring protests, states:"Before the revolution in Egypt, people were allowed to gather, had political parties; people were exposed to political life.
 In Syria, we were away from politics.
-We were raised in Syria and our parents used to tell us that we shouldn't talk with anyone about our religion or about politics”Since Hafez al-Assad's seizure of power in 1970; state propoganda has promoted a new national discourse based on unifying Syrians under "a single imagined Ba’athist identity" and Assadism.
-Fervently loyalist paramilitaries known as the Shabiha (tr. ghosts) diefy the Assad dynasty through slogans such as "There is no God but Bashar!" and pursue psychological warfare against non-conformist populations.
+We were raised in Syria and our parents used to tell us that we shouldn't talk with anyone about our religion or about politics"Since Hafiz al-Assad's seizure of power in 1970; state propaganda has promoted a new national discourse based on unifying Syrians under "a single imagined Ba'athist identity" and Assadism.
+Fervently loyalist paramilitaries known as the Shabiha (tr. ghosts) deify the Assad dynasty through slogans such as There is no God except Bashar!
+(Arabic: لا إله الا بشار) and pursue psychological warfare against non-conformist populations.

+In December 2024, the Assad family's regime collapsed when the rebels entered and captured Damascus, the Syrian capital, during the 2024 Syrian opposition offensives.
+Assad and his family left Syria for the Russian capital, Moscow, to seek asylum.